MQ-28A Ghost Bat in flight

 Defence Strategy / Autonomous Systems

-MQ-28A Ghost Bat: Australia's Autonomous Wingman
+MQ-28A Ghost Bat: Engineering Modularity for Autonomous Airpower

 Kalan Ferguson / 2025 to present / Systems-level analysis